 There is a difference!
 And it’s actually quite a big one.

-Refinancing is a different story.
-When you refinance, you are consolidating your loans, but you are getting a new interest rate and a new loan term.
+Student loan refinancing is a different story.
+When you refinance, you are consolidating your student loans, but you are getting a new interest rate and a new loan term.
 On top of all that, you are also apt to get a new monthly payment amount (which is usually lower than what you were paying before, but it is not 100% guaranteed).

 Are there penalties for paying off a loan early?

-Whereas larger banks often penalize borrowers for paying off a loan too early, community banks and credit unions won’t do this through LendKey.
+Whereas larger banks often penalize borrowers for paying off a private student loan too early, a community bank or credit union won’t do this through LendKey.
 If you want to pay off your loan early and move on with your life, you’re free to do so.

 Can you cosign a loan through LendKey?